 The Outreach Programs Coordinator serves as a central member of the education team, developing and delivering education programs both onsite at the museum and offsite at other locations.
-Additionally, they are responsible for logistical coordination of outreach programs including booking, materials management, and staff supervision.
+Additionally, they are responsible for the logistical coordination of outreach programs, including booking, materials management, and staff supervision.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

 40% – coordinator responsibilities

 - Supervises program staff

 - Participate in the strategic development of outreach programs

 - Supports hiring, training, and scheduling of program staff